-Back in March of 2011 the president of Camacho Cigars, Christian Eiroa, did an interview with Cigar Aficionado’s David Savona.
-During the interview Christian introduced a cigar he had been working on for awhile called the Camacho Super Limitado.
-The cigar was one of 24 blends he was working on that are going to be released in very limited batches.
+Back in March of 2011, the president of Camacho Cigars, Christian Eiroa, did an interview with Cigar Aficionado’s David Savona.
+During the interview Christian introduced a cigar he had been working on for a while called the Camacho Super Limitado.
+The cigar was one of 24 blends he was working on that were going to be released in very limited batches.

-To date these have only been given to and subsequently available at the Nat Sherman store in New York.
+To date these have only been given to–and are subsequently only available at–the Nat Sherman store in New York.
 Dylan Austin confirmed that not all of the Super Limitados were shipped to Nat Sherman and the company still has some, but has no current plans of selling them.

 Since debuting at the New York retailer, Nat Sherman has offered the Super Limitado for sale individually.